This page refers to Workplace Wrongful Death law in South Carolina.

 We want you to know the facts, and if you have any questions or uncertainty, contact us at 866-900-7078.
 We’ll do our best to find answers for you.

 What Help Does the Law Offer Families of Workers Who Died as a Result of Their Jobs?

 South Carolina Law establishes potential benefits for workplace death in Title 42, Workers’ Compensation.
 Buried in the statute are details regarding the amount and type of benefits, who qualifies as dependents, and how benefits are divided among them.

 Here are some of the most common questions asked about workplace death benefits, dependents, and more – explained in simple terms.
 This isn’t an exhaustive list, and we encourage families and surviving dependents to contact a workers’ compensation attorney with experience in wrongful death cases.

 Is There a Date By Which Wrongful Death Claims Must Be Filed in South Carolina?

-Yes, there is a statute of limitation in South Carolina.
+Yes, there is a statute of limitation in South Carolina outlining when a wrongful death action should be filed.
 Wrongful death claims must generally be filed within two years of the worker’s passing.

 Is There a Timeline for a Worker’s Death to Qualify From a Workplace Injury?